facebookresearch/vggsfm/README.md

 **Updates:**

+- [Aug 26, 2024]
+  - We provided a video runner that can run on sequential frames, e.g., videos!

 - [Aug 6, 2024]
   - VGGSfM is now available as a Python package, making it easier to integrate into other codebases!
   - Introduced a new `VGGSfMRunner` class that serves as a central controller for all functionalities.